poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 For testing the code quality, and reporting vulnerabilities or suggestions, a pipeline stage was implemented.
 This stage runs for every branches, everytime a commit was done, ensuring the newly pushed changes do not jeopardize the underlying quality of the project.

+A history of the pipelines being run and their statuses can be found [here](https://gitlab.com/seal-uzh/monday-team/monday-e-commerce/-/pipelines)

+The yml definition of the pipeline stages can be seen [here](https://gitlab.com/seal-uzh/monday-team/monday-e-commerce/-/ci/editor?branch_name=master).

+The artifacts procuded by the pipeline jobs can be seen [here](https://gitlab.com/seal-uzh/monday-team/monday-e-commerce/-/artifacts)

 ## Interact with the services